SteveLauC/Notes/database/CMU15-445-2022-fall/letcure8_B+Tree_indexes.md

    * (c = 3)

-   But for a hash index, ONLY queries that have ALL the attributes in search key can be boosted, i.e., a query that exactly selects attributes `a, b, c` can be accelerated.
+   But for a hash index, ONLY queries that have ALL the attributes in search key can be boosted, i.e., a query that exactly selects attributes `a, b, c`.

 7. How to handle duplicate keys in B+TREE